any-tdf/stdf/packages/create-stdf/README.md

 ...and follow the prompts.

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to create a new project named my-app using the **SvelteKit & Tailwind & TypeScript & STDF** template, run:
+For example: create a new project named my-app using the **SvelteKit & Tailwind & TypeScript & STDF** template, run:

 <!-- :::code-groups -->
 <!-- pnpm -->